 If you are trying to see a soccer game in England, the first challenge is picking which one to go to.
 Next, of course, is getting in, which will be a hassle if you’re stuck on big-club Premier League tickets.

-But once you’re in, and especially if you have any choices at all, you should think about where to sit.
+But once you can get tickets, and especially if you have any choices at all, you should think about where to sit.

 For some people, this is pretty simple: the best seats possible, typically defined as close to the center stripe and close to the pitch.
 I would argue, though, that being too close to the pitch is self-defeating, because you want to have a wider view of the action.
 You want to see the passing angles, have an uncluttered view of the far side of the pitch, and so on.